evilnose/PyRKViewer/docs/source/PluginReference.rst

 Plugin Reference
 =====================
-The main files for the plugins (including api).
+The APIs and related classes for the plugins.

 .. toctree::
    :maxdepth: 4